fmccarthy/class_DMDR/README.md

     make clean
     make

-You will need to have numpy and cython installed (along with gsl, as before)
+You will need to have numpy and cython installed (along with gsl, as before); to run the python code, you will also need scipy.

 Support
 -----------------------------------